xlynkz/xlynkz.github.io/README.md

-###Fastur.ca is the easiest way for any individual to build internet ventures.

-We research nature and invest novel algorithms into applications which allow for living organizations.
+###Fastur.ca is the easiest way for any individual to build a new venture.
+We research nature and invest our education into applications which grow by their selves.

 - From external properties to an internal mind, Representation through Qualia space
 - QS = (Sensor1 + … Sx)